bkirsh99/GNMINFRMTCS/A6/Assignment6.md

 logFC appears to vary the most.
-I believe that we do not need to apply GC normalization to account for GC-content effects in this specific ATAC-seq analysis because any GC bias is consistent across all libraries and will thus cancel out.
+I believe that we do not need to apply GC normalization to account for GC-content effects in this specific ATAC-seq analysis because any GC bias is consistent across all libraries and will cancel out.
 Furthermore, loess normalization helps in correcting sample-specific technical artifacts such as enzymatic cleavage effects, PCR bias, and duplicate reads.
 These factors are all related to GC content and can bias ATAC analysis, which is largely based on logFC metrics.
-However, in ATAC-seq analyses where the pctGC vs. logFC varies more prominantly between samples, a combination of normalization factors (e.g., TMM or loess approach in addition to a peak-based GC bias estimate that is calculated separately for each sample) should be applied.
+However, in ATAC-seq analyses where the pctGC vs. logFC varies more prominantly between samples, a combination of normalization factors (e.g., TMM or loess approach, as well as a peak-based GC bias estimate that is calculated separately for each sample) should be applied.